 - Using your edge stitch foot, top stitch along the top edge of the bag.

-- Cut a piece of ribbon, place your wine bottle in your bag and tie a pretty bow!
-Your bag is ready for a bottle of wine!
+- Cut a piece of ribbon, place your wine bottle in your bag and tie a pretty bow around the neck of the wine bottle!
+Your fabric bottle bag is ready for a bottle of wine!
 And to be given away!
 I like to turn down the top edge a bit to add some fun and interest.

 Here are two wine gift bags that I made with fabric.
 I did box the corners on the turquoise and green bag, I did not box the corners on the polka dot bag.
 It’s totally optional, and as you can see, probably not necessary.
 Some people like the look of a boxed corner, so I wanted to include that option.